Make a Difference in Biochemical Research and Medicine

 What You Will Learn

-You’ll learn to utilize chemical knowledge to study cellular processes at the molecular level — including structure, function and regulation — and how cells work together to promote growth or fight illness.
-You’ll also examine experimental disciplines that use chemical knowledge to solve biological problems.
+You’ll learn to utilize chemical knowledge to study biological processes at the molecular level — including structure, function and regulation — applicable to everything from metabolic disorders to better understanding how chemicals promote or inhibit growth.

 A few examples of courses students take in this major:

 - Biochemistry I – Survey of the fundamentals of biochemistry.
-Topics include structure of proteins, nucleic acids, lipids and carbohydrates, catalysis, kinetics, bioenergetics and information pathways.
+Topics include the structure of proteins, nucleic acids, lipids and carbohydrates, catalysis, kinetics, bioenergetics, and information pathways.
 Gain an overview of the field through in-depth coverage of protein structure and enzyme catalysis.

 Skills You Will Gain